ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

       ./security-notes
     ```

-1. The respository's `quick-start` directory shows other example commands to try.
+1. The `quick-start` directory shows other example commands to try.
 To display the contents of `quick-start, run:

     ```bash
     ipfs cat /ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/quick-start